mahmudfathy007/rabbit-be-orders-challenge/README.md

 #### **GET** `/product/top?area=Giza`

 This endpoint retrieves the top products for a specific area based on the number of orders.
+Results are cached in Redis for 1 hour to optimize performance and reduce database load.

 #### Request Example:
 ```http